01CWA/cwaportfolio/content/project/2021-09-13-workflow-exercise-bigquery-in-kaggle-to-rstudio/index.md

 The NYC Department of City Planning (DCP) is studying the Manhattan Borough President’s Office survey data of vacant storefronts in August 2020 on Broadway, from the Battery at the southern tip of Manhattan to Inwood, at the northern tip of Manhattan, highlighting business struggles in the Covid-19 pandemic.
 The specific **business task** here is to discover which community boards have the highest concentration of vacant storefronts overall and to delineate the vacancy reasons within zip codes.

 #### Data Sources Used
 For this project I uploaded a Non-Federal data.gov dataset ["MBPO Broadway Storefront Vacancy Survey 2020"](https://catalog.data.gov/dataset/mbpo-broadway-storefront-vacancy-survey-2020) in survey_2020_vacant_storefronts_bway table in vacant_storefronts_bway dataset in a project I created in BigQuery in Google Cloud Platform.
 This Non-Federal data.gov dataset is intended for public access and use covered under [these terms](https://www1.nyc.gov/home/terms-of-use.page).
+(I also uploaded the file to this Kaggle notebook.)

 Please note, after much trial and error and online searching, I could not find a successful, **cost-free** way to create dataframes using public datasets available in bigquery-public-data, under my own account (not part of a Kaggle tutorial exercise).
 I decided for this notebook task to load a (smallish) public dataset (not located in the bigquery-public-data project) from data.gov into a BigQuery project I created so I would be able to create dataframes, tables, and export csv files as needed without any BigQuery fees.

 ```{python}

 # Import the Python package to use BigQuery - attach from "Google Cloud Services" in "Add-ons" dropdown
 from google.cloud import bigquery
 bigquery_client = bigquery.Client(project='all-in-one-platform')